astrapi69/sqlite-connect/README.md

-# spring-boot-template
+# sqlite-connect

-template project for start with spring-boot project
+Example for connect a sqlite database with spring-boot